 If you plan to drink your Moon Water, collect water from a natural spring, tap water, rainwater, snow water, or bottled water (although try to avoid using plastic if you can because it’s so bad for the earth).

 If you don’t plan to ingest it, you can collect it from any body of water, ocean, lake, river, etc. Many spiritual practitioners enjoy incorporating symbolism and meaning into their Moon Water.
-For example, maybe a local lake or river is a sacred place to you.
+For example, maybe a local lake or river is sacred to you.
 Incorporating its water would infuse this spiritual connection into your Moon Water.

 Infuse Your Moon Water with Your Intention